 Don’t burn out – Ground Yourself

-Being an entrepreneur can mean that in one workday you are building out a newsletter, creating social media content, having introduction calls, recording online workshops and transcribing your podcast.
-This all gets smashed between chugging coffee and eating whatever you can, on a 10-minute lunch break.
+Being an entrepreneur can mean that in one workday you are doing a lot.
+You might be building out a newsletter, creating social media content, having introduction calls, recording online workshops and transcribing your podcast.
+You would squeeze this in between chugging coffee and eating whatever you can, on a 10-minute lunch break.

 “For empaths, this is the superhighway to burn out.”